AnujKshatriya/Docker-Proxy-Server/README.md

-# Docker Reverse Proxy with React Frontend
+# Docker Reverse Proxy Service

 This project provides a simple reverse proxy server using Docker, with a React frontend for container management.
 It also allows users to list, create, and delete Docker containers, and it uses Socket.IO for real-time updates.